Taking some time off is good for your soul

 Playing hooky from the extras hurts no one.

 Your 3-year-old does not need teamwork.
-He needs parents who love him and tuck him in at night and discipline his wrongs and teach him to peddle his bike.
+He needs parents who love him and tuck him in at night, discipline his wrongs, and teach him to peddle his bike.

 I think it was Jen Hatmaker (theology aside) who said, “We need to quit trying to be awesome and instead be wise.”

-You know what helps me to be an awesome mother and wife?
+Do you know what helps me to be an awesome mother and wife?
 Sleep.
-I may want to be the world’s best writer but if I write instead of taking that 20-minute rest while C sleeps, you can count me in as the “I’m making dinner and threatening the livelihood of my children” category.
-I can have evenings busy with dinner dates and sporting events, but I’ll snap at my husband more and want to collapse into a dark room by 6pm Thursday.
+I may want to be the world’s best writer but if I write instead of taking that 20-minute afternoon rest, you can count me in as the “I’m making dinner and threatening the livelihood of my children” category.
+I can have evenings busy with dinner dates and sporting events, but I’ll snap at my husband more and want to collapse into a dark room by 6 p.m. on Thursday.

 Wisdom, to me, is going through life slowly.
 Adding small things on my plate that I enjoy, like travel and girls’ nights, and ignoring most other things except the non-negotiables: loving my husband, raising my kids, and homeschooling.
 Outside of that circle, I can play hooky.
 I can shrug off the seriousness.
 Jen goes on, “The choices you make today may completely change in five years or even next year.
 Operate in the right now.”
 I’ve spent the years since Olen came along just completely at war with that statement.
-But ohmygosh.
+But oh my gosh.
 Yes, this is a season.
-And maybe when one child can wipe their own butt or tie their own shoes we’ll work on joining a sports league or buying an investment property.
+And while it’s a busy season, it’s a beautiful season.
 For now, we’re playing hooky from those things and THAT’S OK.

 I want to stop worrying about whether I’m doing it all right and just do what works now.